widberg/usercall.hpp/README.md

 ## Documentation

 ## Notes

+MSVC CodeGen is unpredicatable at varrying optimization levels; this effect is magnified when using inline assembly as `usercall.hpp` does.
+I Recomend reading the pinned issue [Example snippet returns incorrect output when compiled without optimizations (x86) (#1)](https://github.com/widberg/usercall.hpp/issues/1) for more details.
+It is my recommendation that you compile all code using `usercall.hpp` with optimizations on.
+Furthermore, verify the disassembly to ensure MSVC is doing what you would expect.

 **NEVER** call a `__usercall/__userpurge` function with the standard C++ function call syntax.
 You **MUST** use a trampoline or an inline assembly block to call these functions from C++ if you don't want a mess of runtime corruption errors. `__usercall/__userpurge` functions can safely be passed to Detours.
 You only need to generate a trampoline for `__usercall/__userpurge` functions that you intend to call from C++.